Concept of the RWTH U3 Groups

 The daycare providers work against this backdrop – catering to the children's individual needs, and providing them with safety and comfort.
 Social skills are encouraged through games and the development of independence is supported.
 A crucial principle for promoting independence reads: "I will help you do it yourself."
 Here the result is not the focus, but rather the desire to try.

 The children should be happy to come, feel comfortable, and develop playfully.
 The daycare providers emphasize the importance of a structured daily schedule, which links periods of open play with small rituals, since this offers children guidance and safety.

 Starting daily childcare is often children's first separation from their parents.
 Good contact with parents is necessary so that a trusting relationship between a daycare provider and child can develop.
 Open communication between parents and the providers promotes understanding on both sides for the varying roles and serves the development of the child.

 The familiarization period is oriented towards a child's needs and is determined individually for each child.

 Parents can always contact daycare staff regarding their child's care or development stages.
-They can also arrange individual advising appointments on topics specific to the group, upbringing, or the basic problem of making family and career compatible.
+They can also arrange individual advising appointments in the Family Services Center of the Equal Opportunities Office on topics specific to the group, upbringing, or the basic problem of making family and career compatible.

 A stable social network makes life with children much easier.
 There are several socializing events for parents and children of the RWTH U3 groups throughout the year.